sradics/digital-garden/_notes/Team Genius.md

 Our large brain size is the outcome of that teamwork. — location: [867](kindle://book?action=open&asin=B00OG8AXKO&location=867) ^ref-48530

 ---
+Our large brain size is the outcome of that — location: [942](kindle://book?action=open&asin=B00OG8AXKO&location=942) ^ref-11222

+---
 By comparison, the groups of children worked as teams, teaching each other, exchanging advice, and sharing their rewards. — location: [903](kindle://book?action=open&asin=B00OG8AXKO&location=903) ^ref-36202

 ---
 cooperation may be the default tendency in humans, and self-interest may be something you will yourself toward. — location: [906](kindle://book?action=open&asin=B00OG8AXKO&location=906) ^ref-34954

+---
+themselves—cooperation may be the default tendency in humans, and self-interest may be something you will yourself toward. — location: [981](kindle://book?action=open&asin=B00OG8AXKO&location=981) ^ref-5830

 ---
 so-called resource allocation experiments in which subjects are forced to make decisions quickly. — location: [907](kindle://book?action=open&asin=B00OG8AXKO&location=907) ^ref-28612